hassaanbinaslam/myblog_fastai_archived/_posts/2022-06-08-sagemaker-training-overview.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="Preparing-the-Data">Preparing the Data<a class="anchor-link" href="#Preparing-the-Data"> </a></h2><p>At this point our data is ready to be used for training but we also need to check the algorithm for any specific requirements.
+<h2 id="Preparing-the-Data">Preparing the Data<a class="anchor-link" href="#Preparing-the-Data"> </a></h2><p>At this point, our data is ready to be used for training but we also need to check the algorithm we want to use for any specific requirements.
 We have selected Linear Learner so let's check its documentation: <a href="https://docs.aws.amazon.com/sagemaker/latest/dg/linear-learner.html">Linear Learner Algorithm</a></p>
 <p>In the documentation it says</p>
 <blockquote><p>For training, the linear learner algorithm supports both recordIO-wrapped protobuf and CSV formats.
 For the application/x-recordio-protobuf input type, only Float32 tensors are supported.
 For the text/csv input type, the first column is assumed to be the label, which is the target variable for prediction.
 You can use either File mode or Pipe mode to train linear learner models on data that is formatted as recordIO-wrapped-protobuf or as CSV.</p>
 </blockquote>